zacs/ha-mattermost/README.md

 ## Requirements

 - A Mattermost server (self-hosted or cloud)
-- A bot token with appropriate permissions (in channels, on team)
+- A bot access token with appropriate permissions
 - Bot account enabled in your Mattermost instance

 ## Setup